cloudvorkala/SPEED/README.md

 - Analyze literature and extract evidence
 - Search evidence by practice, claim, and year
 - Visualize search results
+- View analysis results (available to all users)

 ## Development Environment Setup